 Don’t miss an opportunity to watch the Dubrovnik sunset over the sparkling Adriatic Sea.

-Or take a sunset cruise from the Old Town port which will also give you a spectacular view of the walled city from the sea.
+Take a sunset cruise from the Old Town port for a spectacular view of the walled city from the sea.
 Read reviews and book the Romantic Sunset Cruise

 For sunset drinks the famous cliff-side Buza Bar, overlooking the sea, is a must-do.
 It is literally a hole-in-the-city-wall in the Old Town.
 Very small, and also hidden, it’s worth seeking out but you’ll need to get there early as it’s very popular.
 Know that you can’t actually see the sun setting from Buza Bar since it doesn’t face due west.
 But you’ll still see the sky colouring up beautifully.

 Get a bird’s eye view from Mount Srd.
-Possibly the most spectacular way to enjoy the sunset in Dubrovnik is from the top of Mount Srd, a low mountain with panoramic views of the Old Town and Elafiti islands.
+Possibly the most spectacular way to enjoy the sunset in Dubrovnik is from the top of Mount Srd.
+This low mountain has panoramic views of the Old Town and Elafiti islands.
 You can walk, taxi or catch the cable car to the top and enjoy a sunset cocktail at the Panorama restaurant and bar.

 Go Kayaking in Dubrovnik